jtonglet/Demographics-PWS/README.md

   return TARGET if re.search(r"insert here the regular expression", row['description']) else ABSTAIN
 ```

-## Citation

-Please cite our paper if you use this package in your projects :

 <!-- Draft of citation
 ```

+## Citation

+Please cite our paper if you use this code in your projects :

 @mastersthesis{tonglet2022TwitterPWS,
   author  = "Tonglet, Jonathan and Jehoul, Astrid and Reusens, Manon and Reusens, Michael and Baesens, Bart", title   = "Predicting the Demographics of Twitter users with Programmatic Weak Supervision",